BLACK4585/matrix-docker/README.md

 ---

-2. Open the following ports respectively for your setup for your server:
+2. Open the following ports respectively for your setup on your server:
 ```
 5349           TCP      # Turnserver additional Port
 49160-49200    UDP      # Turnserver UDP Range